Kieran-Hannon/ParallelPriorityQueue/README.md

 stuck there.
 The insert operation computes the target coordinates of the new node to be inserted and finds its predecessor.
 It then uses pointer swinging to atomically insert the node at the proper location.
-The notion of child adoption is used to help other threads finish incomplete insertions, thus ensuring that the algorithm is truly wait-free.
+The notion of child adoption is used to help other threads finish incomplete insertions.
 Since the algorithm only supports unique values, we have also provided a makeUnique function that uses a random-number generator to convert a non-unique 16-bit integer into a unique 31-bit unsigned integer.
 Note also that the priority of 0 is reserved for the head value.